akshiththeindian/Nexus/README.md

 Compatible with AWS S3, Lambda, and DynamoDB for logs, backups, and scalability.
 Nexus is built with scalability in mind and to that degree can be made to be infinitely scalable using AWS.
 Nexus uses S3, EC2, Glacier, RDS, DynamoDB, Aurora, Athena and other AWS Services to ensure this is a viable product to the absolute highest standards.

 - User Access Controls + Audit Logging:
-Nexus was built on the idea that logging and keeping records.
+Nexus was built on the idea that comprehensive logging and auditing are essential for transparency and security.
 Nexus has Built-in key validation, scope enforcement, and audit trails with TTL retention.

 - Webhook & Admin Extensibility:
 Lightweight admin tools and event-driven webhook support.